Understanding Financing Options for Investment Properties

 Are you familiar with landlord-tenant law?
 Whether you are a landlord looking to find the perfect tenant, or a tenant looking for the right rental unit, there are several things to consider.
 Both parties need to know the basics of renting out a place, how to collect or pay security deposits, the basics of fair housing laws, and more.

 How will you screen potential tenants?
 There are many options for online background and credit checks.
 What makes sense for you as a landlord?
 Be sure to research the different reports available to you and the costs you may incur.

 Who can help with writing the lease?
 The lease needs to properly outline the rights and responsibilities of both the owner and tenant.
 It’s in your best interest to have a lawyer review your lease before using it.
 If not carefully done, you could face unexpected issues later on.

 Seek home loan pre-approval

 There are many mortgage lender options and loan program options available.
 You’ll want to start the pre-approval process early.
-We recommend soon after identifying your property use.
+We recommend that soon after identifying your property use.
 Be sure to choose the mortgage lender that can get you pre-approval quickly and affordably -- as in a lender who doesn’t charge upfront fees.

 Most importantly, having mortgage pre-approval will help you to determine an appropriate price range for your housing search.
 You’ll even have access to a letter (acknowledging what you’re financially approved for) so your offer can strongly compete against others.

-When you’re ready to learn more about second home financing options, be sure to give one of our salary-based mortgage consultants a call.
+When you’re ready to learn more about second home financing options, be sure to give one of our mortgage consultants a call.
 We’ve been helping Americans invest in residential real estate since 1999 and would enjoy the opportunity to talk through your options.